Chepstow School: Extracurricular activities

 Students are encouraged to take part in various activities and be involved in the community.
 Work experience is available for Year 10 and 12 students.
 Students taking AS French spend a week of work experience in France.

 Sport

 The "5x60" programme works alongside the existing school sports system.
 The 5x60 clubs give students the opportunity to perform in physical activity for 60 minutes, 5 times a week.
 The clubs run during lunchtimes and after school.
 Through this programme, students have the opportunity to try non-traditional sports such as fencing and golf.
 Students George Sariak and Anna Stanley were awarded Youth Sport Trust Ambassador Status in 2012.

 Staff

 Claire Price took over as head teacher in January 2012, following the retirement of John E. Barnbrook.
 She left the post in August 2018.
 Mike Coady was appointed as interim head from September 2018.
 Deputy headteacher Jo Lindley became acting head in January 2019.

 Matthew Sims was appointed as the permanent Headteacher in January 2019 and took up the post in April 2019.
 Deputy headteacher Kelly Bowd became acting head in September 2022.

+As of September 2023, it has been confirmed that Kelly Bowd was appointed Head Teacher who is now Kelly Waythe.